Cbassss/RavenKatanaProject/README.md

 # RavenKatanaProject
 Arduino code for katana project.
-Katana pulses and can be turned on/off by button
+Katana pulses and can be turned on/off by button.
+Katana Comes in 3 parts: bottom, top, and blade.
+The bottom holds an arduino uno and a small breadboard, the top holds a RGB LED, and the blade goes in the top hole and around the LED.
+Blade designed to be printed in clear filliment (I used a SLA printer with clear filiment).
+Top and Bottom parts designed to be printed in regular colored PLA.